 bi-weekly court sessions, submitting random urinalysis samples, and reporting to program staff.
 They must also follow up on

-referrals made to other community agencies, which may include the Department of Human Services (DHS),
+referrals made to other community agencies, which may include the Department of Health and Human Services (DHHS),

 Housing Resources, Maternal Support Services, the YWCA Sexual and Domestic Assault Programs, the Upjohn Institute